Happy New Year! We hope you enjoyed your holiday.

 Extra Reading Materials

 Oxford Owl have lots of free ebooks you can read online including some Biff, Chip and Kipper stories.
-There are also reading activities you can download as well.
+There are also reading activities you can download.
 You can register for free here:

 How Can You Help Your Child at Home?

-Read with your child each day using their reading strategies bookmark, knowledge of phonics and tricky words to support.
-At the start ask them to make a prediction about what they think might happen in the story.
+Read with your child each day supporting them in using their phonics to sound out unfamiliar words and learning tricky words .
+At the start get them to make a prediction about what they think might happen in the story.
 At the end get them to summarise some key events from the book.
 You can also play a game of word finder.
 You tell them a word from the book and they have to see how fast they can find it!

 Likes and dislikes about the story, puzzles (things or events they don’t understand) and connections to their own experiences or feelings.

-Continue to reinforce correct letter (lower and uppercase) and number formation.
+Continue to reinforce correct letter and number formation.

 Remember children learn a lot of skills through their daily play: